 The city of Heidelberg was a fascinating place to visit while I was traveling for a month throughout Germany.
 It is one of the country’s most educated cities, with centuries of history and habitation, as well as being an atmospheric town along the River Neckar.
-Heidelberg is full of culture and was designated a “City of Literature” by the UNESCO Creative Cities Network, since it has been a hub for literature and the arts throughout the centuries.
+Heidelberg is full of culture, and was designated a “City of Literature” by the UNESCO Creative Cities Network, since it has been a hub for literature and the arts throughout the centuries.

-Education, literature and culture runs through Heidelberg’s veins with the oldest University in Germany, Heidelberg University, which dates back to 1386.
+Education, literature, and culture runs through Heidelberg’s veins with the oldest University in Germany, Heidelberg University, which dates back to 1386.
 There is also a “Philosophers’ Walk” along the northern side of the Neckar, this is where the city’s philosophers and university professors would traditionally walk and talk.
 Heidelberg is also home to internationally renowned research facilities, which are adjacent to the university, including four Max Planck Institutes and European Molecular Biology Laboratory.

 Old town Heidelberg, as with other old towns in Germany, was one of my highlights of visiting this city.
 I always enjoy strolling through a town with a medieval layout- the narrow waking streets, colorful buildings, a lively market square with a beautiful old church.
-The old town of Heidelberg was rebuilt in Baroque style but maintains its Medieval city plan, was destroyed by the French in the 17th century.
-It is full of old world charm, friendly people and maintains a lively city atmosphere.
+The old town of Heidelberg was rebuilt in Baroque style but maintains its Medieval city plan, since it was destroyed by the French in the 17th century.
+It is full of old world charm, friendly people, and maintains a lively city atmosphere.

 Church of the Holy Spirit located in Marketplatz, within Old Town is Heidelberg’s largest church.
 It is a beautiful Gothic-Romanesque church, which was built between 1398 and 1515, and dominates the market square.
-It is a beautiful place to visit while in Heidelberg and receives 1-3 million guests per year, which makes it among the most visited churches in Germany.
+It is a beautiful place to visit while in Heidelberg, and receives 1-3 million guests per year, which makes it among the most visited churches in Germany.

 You can book your cruise on line or purchase your ticket at the landing kiosk or on board (cash only) – 🛳 Online cruise ticket information and purchasing.